How to Boot HyperV From a USB Flash Drive

 cd HyperV2VHD

-Use the DiskPart tool to detach the virtual disk from you technician computer after applying the image.
-At a command prompt, type:
+Use the DiskPart tool to detach the virtual disk after applying the image.

 diskpart